migadu/alps/README.md

     go run ./cmd/koushin imaps://mail.example.org:993 smtps://mail.example.org:465

-Add `-theme sourcehut` to use the SourceHut them.
+Add `-theme sourcehut` to use the SourceHut theme.
 See `docs/cli.md` for more information.

 When developing themes and plugins, the script `contrib/hotreload.sh` can be